 The film is based on the play of the same name written by Robert E. Sherwood.
 The producer, Carl Laemmle, was so impressed with how James Whale worked under budget, he gave him more work.
 Whales next feature was Universal's beloved monster flick, Frankenstein.
 Also, Waterloo Bridge includes an early-bird appearance of Bette Davis as Roys sister, Janet Cronin.

-Waterloo Bridge was remade in 1940 with Vivien Leigh and Robert Taylor, as Myra and Roy respectively, and again in 1956, re-titled as Gaby.
+Waterloo Bridge was remade in 1940 with Vivien Leigh and Robert Taylor, as Myra and Roy respectively, and again in 1956 as Gaby, with Leslie Caron and John Kerr as the leads (now named Gaby and Gregory).
 The 1940 version doesn't involve prostitution due to censorship, and it adds major changes to the story.
-In the same vein, Gaby eschews the Downer Ending for a more palatable story and stars Leslie Caron.
+In the same vein, Gaby eschews the Downer Ending for a more palatable resolution.

 Waterloo Bridge shows the following tropes: